Reserve team: Japan Soccer League reserve teams

 Reserve clubs were usually localized in the same city as their senior team and should not be confused with clubs from sister companies within a keiretsu or otherwise, which were separate clubs competing for the same championships.
 An example is Toyota Automated Loom Works, founding member of the JSL in 1965, later relegated and now competing in the Aichi Prefecture league, and Toyota Motors, now known as Nagoya Grampus, founding member and mainstay of the J. League.

 J. League reserve teams today

 Most J. League reserve teams these days are in the corresponding regional league.
-The most successful is JEF United Ichihara Chiba Reserves, who compete in the national third division, the Japan Football League.
+The most successful was JEF United Ichihara Chiba Reserves, who competed in the then national third division, the Japan Football League.
 (Furukawa Electric Chiba still exists but is no longer affiliated with the JEF club.)

+Poland

+In Poland, football reserve teams (rezerwy) are developmental squads fielded by professional clubs and entered into the same open-league pyramid as independent sides.
+They play regular league matches but cannot compete in the same division as their first team.
+Until 2020, the regulations of the Polish Football Association required a two-tier gap between the first and reserve sides; this was changed so that now a one-tier difference is sufficient.
+Reserve teams may be promoted or relegated like any other club, but if their parent club drops into the same division, the reserve team is automatically moved one level down.

 Norway

 In Norway, reserve football teams are permitted to participate at all levels of league football except for the two highest divisions, making the 2. divisjon the highest league they can enter.
 However, if the first team plays in the second-tiered 1. divisjon, the reserve team is restricted to a fourth-tier league, maintaining a league difference of two.
 Reserve teams bear the same name as their respective first teams with a "2" attached as a suffix.
 If a reserve team ends the season in a promotion spot to a league it cannot enter, that promotion is instead awarded to the best following team.